- Win a Business Negotiation in Three Simple Steps - August 6, 2013

 - Schedule in specific time to think and be creative.
 Emails, meetings, sleep, repeat… and suddenly a week has gone by without time to think.
 This might sound a little silly, but put time blocks into your calendar to just think.
 I’ve literally just started scheduling “thinking time” on my calendar at regular intervals, and beg everyone on my team to do the same.
 Also, a lot of my most creative ideas come from doing, seeing, experiencing something else entirely.
 Some of my best ideas have come from seeing a random movie, attending a jazz concert, or taking the time to explore somewhere new.

 - The only way to build something different is to do things differently.
 A good friend, Runkeeper’s Jason Jacobs, said in an interview once: “We have no exit strategy, we have longtime horizons.
 We are digging our heels in and we are going to slog through this over a long period of time.”
-I’ve noticed it’s increasingly easy for people in the startup community to become swept up in, “That’s just what everyone else is doing.”
+One of the lessons I’ve learned is that it’s increasingly easy for people in the startup community to become swept up in, “That’s just what everyone else is doing.”
 It obviously makes some sense to do what others have done to fit how everyone else defines success, but I’m learning that success, to me, is different.
 I’m getting better and better at realizing that to achieve something different, we need to do different things.